 Your learners and instructors can overcome these obstacles.
 But you need to be able to identify them early on.
 Preparing your staff and participants for online learning will make your course more successful.

 Start by conducting an online learning assessment.
 This way, learners and instructors will be able to identify their strengths and weaknesses.

 Basic computer skills

 As a learning management system, we’ve worked with countless agencies and programs.
 And our experience includes thousands of online learners.
 To start, we send every learner an orientation quiz that asks participants to rate themselves in these areas:

 - Sending and receiving e-mails

-- Participating in discussion forums
+- Participating in discussion forums and message boards

 Here are some examples from elsewhere that can help you figure out how to structure your assessment quiz:

 Once your pre-course assessment is ready, it’s time to welcome participants into your program.
 Onboarding online learners is a lot like onboarding regular learners, except easier.
 You can begin by distributing the resources as a folder for students to download and review.
 This folder includes: